VladislavSmekhnov/kfu_test/README.md

 ### Run app

 #### On GNU\Linux
+Make sure you have a Docker and Docker-compose installed on your OS.

 If you try to run this app on Windows, it's great chance to download and install <a href="https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux">WSL</a> !

 In root project directory: